YouBenshan/jVisualVM/README.md

 Processor:	Intel Core i7-4600U
 RAM:	8G
 JDK: 1.8.0_20
-Maven 3.2.2 and Eclipse 4.4 (Not necessary)
+Maven 3.2.2 and Eclipse 4.4 (Not necessary.
+It can be compile with javac from JDK)

 KickOff: